Apply for a 2017-2018 Senior Undergraduate Scholarship

-Jamie’s and Emily’s applications were chosen from 34 submittals received from schools across the country.
-Each will receive a $5,000 scholarship for the 2014-2015 academic year as well as a complimentary ASDSO student membership for one year and free registration to ASDSO’s 2014 annual conference held September 21-25 in San Diego, California.
+Timothy’s application was chosen from submittals received from schools across the country.
+He will receive a $7,500 scholarship for the 2015-2016 academic year, as well as a complimentary ASDSO student membership for one year and complimentary registration and travel to ASDSO’s 2015 annual conference held September 13-17 in New Orleans, LA.

 Past ASDSO Scholarship Winners

 About ASDSO's Scholarship Program

 The ASDSO Scholarship Program, established in 1992, awards annual undergraduate scholarships to U.S. citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.